Scalingo/cli/README.md

     keys-remove Remove a public SSH key

 GLOBAL OPTIONS:
-   --app, -a '<name>'   Name of the app [$SCALINGO_APP] --help, -h           show help
+   --app, -a "<name>"           Name of the app [$SCALINGO_APP] --remote, -r "scalingo"      Name of the remote --generate-bash-completion
    --version, -v                print the version

 ```